 What to do when a client's IT is a total mess

 I’m sure you’ve heard the expression, “If you think a professional is expensive, wait till you hire an amateur.”
-The technology field is a perfect example of this.
-We’ve all had those clients that were managed by a semi-technically literate person in the office.
-You’ve probably inherited a client from another MSP in your area and found it was barely managed at all by the previous provider.
+The technology field exemplifies this.
+We’ve all had clients managed by a semi-technically literate person in the office.
+Often, you inherit a client from another MSP and find it was barely managed at all by the previous provider.

 The fact that most people don’t understand technology is a blessing and a curse.
 If more people were capable of supporting their own IT needs, there wouldn’t be as much work for us.
-The downside is that people are often misled or simply unable to tell if their IT support provider is doing the work that is expected of them.
+The downside is that people are often misled or simply unable to tell if their IT support provider is doing the expected work.

 Here is a familiar scenario.

-Client prospect company is a small accounting office with 14 staff.
-They have the youngest guy in the office do tech support for the rest of the company and they also have an “MSP” that they call when they need.
-They are looking for a new support provider because the current provider sometimes takes a day or two to get around to helping them.
-The prospect has grown tired of waiting and needs a more mature level of support.
+A small accounting office with 14 staff members relies on the youngest guy in the office for tech support while also calling an “MSP” when needed.
+They seek a new provider because the current support often takes a day or two to respond.
+Tired of waiting, they need a more mature level of support.

 STEP 1: Review environment